Back to THE HANDOFF

 Prior to the pandemic, we faced a nursing shortage driven by an aging nursing population (more than 1 million of the nation’s 3.9 million nurses are over 50) and a scarcity of nursing educators to train new nurses to replace retiring Baby Boomers.
 In 2018, the United States Registered Nurse Workforce Report Card and Shortage Forecast: A Revisit1 predicted a shortage of 510,394 RNs by 2030.
 The effects of the pandemic have only worsened this trend.
 Today, the Bureau of Labor Statistics projects that U.S. healthcare organizations will have to fill almost 200,000 open nursing positions annually until 20302.

 The result of this shortage has—unsurprisingly—been chronic short staffing.
-The median overall vacancy rate for beside RNs was 11.7% in 2021 compared to 5.8% in 20203, causing many hospitals to operate regularly at an 85% or less fill rate.
+In 2023, studies showed that the turnover rate for staff RNs increased by 8.4% and currently stands at 27.1%3.
 This mismatch of supply and demand has innumerable ripple effects on patients, hospitals, and nurses.
 To name a few, remaining nurses are overburdened, short-staffed units strain patient care quality, and filling staffing holes with contingent labor solutions places pressure on hospital budgets.

 In this piece, we will delve into the effects of short-staffing and strategies you can employ to reduce short-staffing in your organization.